 Here are the top 6 beauty brands that have changed perceptions of beauty through their advertising campaigns over time

 The True Match #YoursTruly ad campaign features 23 of UK’s most influential and inspirational ambassadors for diversity for the range of 23 shades of the True Match Foundation.
-The influencers share stories about finding the perfect shade and how it allows them to truly express their identity with confidence.
+The influencers share stories about finding the perfect shade and how it allows them to express their identity with confidence truly.
 The brand is working for equality and diversity with this campaign.

 A domestic abuse survivor and an inspiration to women across the globe, Rossie Batty, featured in Lancome’s Women’s Day campaign to raise awareness on the grave issue.

 6. Pantene – #StrongIsBeautiful

 We still live in an era where a strong woman makes others uncomfortable, and that is what the hair-care brand strives to promote by partnering with one of the strongest women in the world, Ronda Rousey.
 The message the ad wants to put across is simple yet powerful, which says, “Don’t hate me because I am strong.”